 - Do I listen and understand the views of others?

-- Do I question and confront different points of view in a constructive manner?
+- Do I question and constructively confront different points of view?

-- Do I work to resolve differences and come to mutual agreement?
+- Do I work to resolve differences and come to a mutual agreement?

 - Do I support others and show respect for their ideas?